 Even with surge protection some modern cars, especially luxury vehicles, aren’t suitable for jump starting if they’re brimming with electronics or have a sensitive engine control unit.
 Check the manual before having your car jump started or helping someone else.
 If in doubt call your roadside assistance service to start the car for you as the mechanic will have suitable equipment.

 If your car is less sophisticated, or you simply have no choice but to jump start, it’s important to do it properly.
-Even if you have done it before its worth going through the following steps as there may be some things you’ve been doing wrong that could cause considerable damage.
+Even if you have done it before its worth going through the following steps as there may be some things you’ve been doing wrong that could cause considerable damage, particularly to newer cars.

 - If the dead car is in a garage, roll it outside if possible as you don’t want the fumes of cars running their engines in an enclosed space